Fortnite Battle Royale: Gameplay

 The core gameplay of Fortnite Battle Royale follows the standard structure of the battle royale genre, played from a third-person perspective.
 Matches typically consist of up to 100 players, either competing individually or in squads of two, three, or four.
 (Note: Originally, there was no option for a "trios" mode.
 However, it was added in December 2018.
 It was removed in May 2023, when the option for Ranked modes was added, but the mode added back two weeks later in non-Ranked games.)
 Each round begins with players skydiving from a flying "Battle Bus" and landing on the island map.
 The island features a fixed layout with various named landmarks and points of interest.
 These locations contain randomly scattered chests that hold weapons, shields, and other combat resources.
 Only five items at a time can be stored in the inventory.
-Weapons are divided into rarities that dictate how much damage they inflict: Common, Uncommon, Rare, Epic, and Legendary.
+Weapons are divided into rarities that dictate how much damage they inflict: Common, Uncommon, Rare, Epic, Legendary, Mythic, and Exotic.

 The primary objective is to be the last player or team remaining, achieved by either eliminating opponents or avoiding them.
-In solo play, players are immediately eliminated once their health is fully depleted, but in squad modes, they become "downed" and may be revived by teammates or finished off by enemies.
+In solo play, players are immediately eliminated once their health is fully depleted, but in squad modes, they become incapacitated and may be revived by teammates.
 Originally, eliminated players were removed from the match entirely, but an update in April 2019 introduced "Reboot Vans" that allow teammates to revive a fallen player.
 These vans are scarce and typically placed in exposed locations, making the act of reviving a teammate a risk.
-Throughout the match, the playable area of the map, represented by the eye of a storm, gradually shrinks, and players outside the safe zone take increasing damage over time.
+Throughout the match, the playable area of the island, represented by the eye of a storm, gradually shrinks, and players outside the safe zone take increasing damage over time.
 This directs the surviving players into tighter spaces, forcing player encounters.
-Hostile NPCs, introduced in February 2020, can be defeated for additional or improved loot, while friendly NPCs, added in December 2020, offer services such as selling items, healing players, or temporarily joining the player as AI-controlled allies.
+Hostile non-player characters (NPCs}, introduced in February 2020, can be defeated for additional or improved loot, while friendly NPCs, added in December 2020, offer services such as selling items, healing players, or temporarily joining the player as AI-controlled allies.

-The player can build structures as defense, buildings, or to gain the high ground over enemies.
+A player editing a wall structure.
+The three cells in the top row of the wall's 3×3 grid are deselected, meaning they would not appear in the final build.

 Fortnite Battle Royales main distinction from other battle royale games is the building system.
 Using the pickaxe, the only item given at the start of each game, nearly every object in the environment can be destroyed and harvested for materials—wood, stone, and metal—which players use to construct temporary structures like walls, ramps, floors, and roofs.
 These structures can serve to navigate the terrain, block incoming fire, or hinder enemy movement.
 Lighter materials allow for quick builds but are easily destroyed, while stronger materials are more durable but slower to place.